meliao/osdc_support/faq.rst

 Why is http access blocked on the VMs?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   All the VMs use an http_proxy that filters content based on a whitelist we maintain.
-If you need access to a specific resource let us know and we can easily add it to the whitelist.
+If you need access to a specific resource, please `contact us <support@opensciencedatacloud.org>`_ and we can easily add it to the whitelist.